evanbergeron/cdsl.rs/README.md

-# cdsl.rs

-Not much to see here.
-Just a simple AST definition for a subset of ISO99 C with functionality to emit source code.
-Pull requests encouraged.
+# A small crate for emitting C code

+Currently handles a subset of C99.
+Handles some pretty nasty variable declarations that nest arrays with function pointers.

+Before this gets published on crates.io, I'd like to add more C99 coverage along with some fuzzy testing.

+Pull requests are encouraged :)